 How are we doing?
-The 2014 data shows 97.2 percent of the backbone system in fair or above condition.
+The 2015 data shows 97.6 percent of the backbone system in fair or above condition.
 Backbone highways typically rate higher than non-backbone highways.
 This is expected since backbone pavement needs are prioritized due to their importance to overall system function.
 While backbone highways represent only 13.5 percent of state trunk highway miles, they carry 49 percent of state trunk highway traffic and approximately 70 percent of the freight tonnage and value traversing Wisconsin's state trunk highways.

 What factors affect results?
-In 2014, the percentage of backbone pavement in fair or above condition improved slightly.
-Generally, backbone pavement needs are prioritized above non-backbone pavement needs.
-The improvement in pavement health on the backbone system contrasted with the decline in pavement health on the non-backbone system illustrates the key role adequate funding plays in maintaining a transportation system.
-Pavement is also impacted by material quality, adequacy of pavement design, traffic loading, improvement and maintenance history, age, and environmental factors such as temperature and moisture.
+In 2015, the percentage of backbone pavement in fair or above condition improved slightly.
+Generally, backbone pavement needs are prioritized above non-backbone pavement needs due to their importance to overall system function.
+Pavement condition is also affected by material quality, adequacy of pavement design, traffic loading, improvement and maintenance history, age, and environmental factors such as temperature and moisture.
 The department considers all of these factors when using asset management tools and strategies to determine investment levels and steward highway improvement funding provided through the state budget.